-Sunscreen is the most important skin care product you can apply, but when you have oily or acne prone skin it can sometimes feel like a tradeoff: protection from the sun's rays in exchange for the possibility of blackheads, irritation, and pimples.
+Sunscreen is the most important skin care product you can apply, but when you have oily or acne-prone skin, applying it regularly can feel like a tradeoff: protection from the sun's rays in exchange for the possibility of blackheads, irritation, and pimples.
 But the best Korean sunscreens for oily skin are designed to protect skin from UV exposure and sun damage without clogging up your pores or making your face look shiny.
 Ahead, a roundup of the nine top picks you can buy on Amazon — but first, some key tips on what to look for when shopping for an oily skin-approved sunscreen.

 The light, non-greasy formula in Etude House sunscreen delivers a smooth, matte finish that allows makeup to glide on effortlessly.
 Reviewers say this solves their oily skin problems and even obviates the need to carry around blotting papers.
 It doesn't cause breakouts and has a soothing, milky texture that settles quickly and doesn't leave a white cast.

 "It works great on darker skin tones.
 I'm about a NC50 skin tone, and it doesn't leave a white cast or breakdown my foundation.
 I also have oily skin, and this sunscreen doesn't cause my skin to breakout," reported one reviewer.

 2. An Absorbent Sunscreen That Doesn't Ball Up

 Hands down, the worst thing about some sunscreen (IMO) is how they can form weird little balls and beads on the skin, which means more time spent sloughing off all that gunk before you can apply primer and makeup.
 Dr. Jart+ Every Sun Day with SPF 50+ has the exact opposite reaction on skin, according to reviewers: it absorbs to a matte finish, pretty much vanishes, and leaves you looking "drier and fresher."